How ‘visible’ do you really feel at work right now, having potentially not seen your managers and colleagues in months, unless via virtual contact?

-Even the best listeners might find their mind wandering in a meeting.
+Even the best listeners might find their minds wandering in a meeting.
 If you find this happening to you, don’t be afraid to ask a question to help get your focus back.
 You could say: “I’m sorry, I slightly lost track.
 Please could we take a step back…”.
 This will probably help others on the call too.

 - Have you made use of the time?

 Finally, make time before and/or after the meeting to chat with those present.
-Whether it’s catching up about your weekend or digesting some of the nitty gritty of the meeting itself, chatting outside of the agenda of the meeting can help you build rapport with others and put your name out there.
+Whether it’s catching up about your weekend or digesting some of the nitty-gritty of the meeting itself, chatting outside of the agenda of the meeting can help you build rapport with others and put your name out there.

 3. Keep building your wider network